RECORDING AVAILABLE: The First Ever

 Join us on Thursday, April 9, 2020 from noon – 4:10PM EST

 The Conference is now over.
-However, you can get the 4-hour recording PLUS the 3-hour recording of the 2nd MSB Event as Thinkific courses, plus the Resources page, for just $20: click here for access.
+However, you can get the 4-hour recording as a Thinkific course, plus the Resources page, for Free: click here for access.

 The second Conference info page is here.

 Ralph “Dinz” Dinsley, Executive Director, NORSS

 Alexander Wingeier, CIO, Miles Space

 “In a time where companies will be trying to figure out what will come next in the conference and tradeshow space, Cold Star Technologies has stepped right in with their “Make Space Boring” Virtual Conference.
 Best part is, right out the gate, they seem to have already figured out what will work.
 I would highly recommend this new virtual conference.
 The production value was spot on, moderation was excellent, the speakers were diverse and well thought out and there was something for everyone at every interest level.
 Whether you are just a casual space industry observer or even more specialized, attend, you won’t be disappointed!”Skip to content